Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_migration_swift_to_s3/guide.en-gb.md

     - Your bucket name.
     - Your associated access and secret keys.
     - The associated region ID.
-- An **OVHcloud virtual machine** with Rclone installed working as the management workstation in our scenario.
+- An **OVHcloud Public Cloud instance** with Rclone installed working as the management workstation in our scenario.
 To get the best results, within your budget, we suggest at least the following specifications:
     - b3-16: 4 v-cores and 16 GB of RAM
     - c3-16: 8 v-cores and 16 GB of RAM